How Much Compensation For Epilepsy

 - Established Petit Mal – (usually 15 seconds in length, fluttering eyelids, lip smacking, ‘staring into space’) £39,150 – £93,650

 - If you experience one or two smaller episodes of an epileptic seizure but there is no reason to believe there will be more, then you can expect damage payments of approximately £7,600 to £18,750.
 Any impact on other aspects of life such as leisure and education activities will be considered too

-Epilepsy compensation may also form part of other claims such as those concerned with brain injuries.
+Epilepsy compensation may also form part of other claims such as those concerned with brain or head injuries.

 Call one of our specialist personal injury lawyers who will be more than happy to discuss your case in more detail.
 Our number is 0800 342 3206.